Vaughn Grissom Player Props: Braves vs. Padres

 Padres Pitching Rankings (2022)

-- The Padres will look to Weathers (1-0) in his third start this season.
+- Snell (0-2 with a 7.62 ERA and 16 strikeouts in 13 2/3 innings pitched) gets the start for the Padres, his fourth of the season.

-- In his most recent time out on Tuesday, the lefty threw five innings against the New York Mets, allowing one earned run while surrendering three hits.
+- The lefty's most recent time out came on Wednesday against the New York Mets, when he went five innings, surrendering four earned runs while allowing six hits.

+- In three games this season, the 30-year-old has a 7.62 ERA and 11.1 strikeouts per nine innings, while allowing a batting average of .327 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.